-We know that if you have thin or fine hair, faking volume can be a big struggle.
+We know that faking volume can be a big struggle if you have thin or fine hair.
 A lot of it can come down to your haircut!
 We know it may seem like styles or products are the better route, but sometimes a quick snip is all you need.
 Haircuts for volume aren’t exactly a dime a dozen.
-There are tons of different haircuts out there—trust us—but, if lift is number one on your mind, there are a few main styles to try.
+There are tons of different haircuts out there—trust us—but if the lift is number one on your mind, there are a few main styles to try.

 Top Haircuts to Make Hair Appear Voluminous

 1. Blunt Bob